GitHub - hueyexe/opencode-ensemble: Agent teams for OpenCode. Run multiple agents in parallel with messaging, shared tasks, and coordinated execution.

 Install

-Add the plugin to your OpenCode config.
+Add to your OpenCode config with a pinned version.
 Project-level or global.

 Project-level (opencode.json in your project root):